+Gear Impact on Habitat: Hydraulic dredges are commonly fished in fine-grain sandy substrates but can also be used in large-grain sand and mixed mud/sand/gravel substrates.
 In the Surfclam and Ocean Quahog fisheries, two types of hydraulic dredges are used: stern rig and side rig dredges.
 For side rig dredges, a chain bag drags behind the dredge and smooths the trench created by the dredge.
 This chain bag results in more damage to small clams and other bycatch than occurs with the stern rig dredge (MAFMC 2003).
 The latter is a giant sieve that allows small clams and other bycatch to fall out of and into the trench with minimal injury.
+Improvements in the gear efficiency have decreased bottom time and helped limit the harvest to a relatively small area within the Mid-Atlantic and New England regions, recalling the fact that this fishery is limited not by quota, but by market demand.
+For a review of hydraulic dredge impact studies, refer to the Clam Dredge Framework Adjustment Appendix B (NEFMC 2018).

-High pressure water jets are used to inject water into the sediment ahead of the dredge blade, creating steep-sided trenches 8-30 cm deep with mounds of sediment along the edges of the trench.
+Hydraulic dredges use high pressure water jets to inject water into the sediment ahead of the dredge blade, creating steep-sided trenches 8-30 cm deep with mounds of sediment along the edges of the trench.
 Hydraulic dredges also fluidize sediments in the bottom and sides of trenches, re-suspend and disperse fine sediment, and cause a re-sorting of sediments that settle back into trenches.
-The "knife" or cutting edge on the leading bottom edge of the dredge opening picks up Surfclams and Ocean Quahogs that have been separated from the sediment and guides them into the body of the dredge (i.e., the cage) (MAFMC 2003).
+The "knife" or cutting edge on the leading bottom edge of the dredge opening picks up clams and Ocean Quahogs that have been separated from the sediment and guides them into the body of the dredge (i.e. the cage) (MAFMC 2003).
 Water penetrates about 8-30 cm into the sediment.
 Too much pressure will blow sediment into the clams and decrease quality.
 The knife is 5.5 inches deep for Surfclams and 3.5 inches deep for Ocean Quahogs.
 If the knife is the incorrect size, the clams and Ocean Quahogs can be cut and damaged, leading to increased mortality of clams left on the bottom (MAFMC 2003).
 Dredge tows begin at about 2.5 knots and slow as the dredge accumulates clams.
 The dredge is retrieved when the speed drops below 1.5 knots.
 Tows can last a few minutes in very dense beds; however, a typical tow is fifteen minutes in length (MAMFC 2003).
 As of 2019, there were 51 active Surfclam and Ocean Quahog vessels, a decrease from the more than 150 vessels operating in 1990.
 The reduction in vessels may reflect the vertical integration of operations opting for larger, newer, more efficient vessels (MAFMC-NMFS 2020).
-Improvements in the gear efficiency have decreased bottom time and helped limit the harvest to a relatively small area within the Mid-Atlantic and New England regions.
-For a review of hydraulic dredge impact studies, refer to the Clam Dredge Framework Adjustment Appendix B (NEFMC 2018).